fraawlen/cassette/docs/cgui-theming.md

 - `sync_bypass` removes the "lag" of window content when resizing a windows on uncomposited X
 - When `partial_redraw` is enabled only cells that need it are redrawn, improving performance
 - Disabling `partial_redraw` is useful when dealing themes that feature cells changing size between state (like a button becoming smaller when pressed), themes that feature overlapping cells or when reactive shadows are enabled.
+- `focus_overlaps` should only be enabled when the running theme features overlapping cells (like the Dijon theme) and `partial_redraw` is enabled too.
+This option exists to ensure that the focused cell is always drawn on top of everything.

 <div align="right">[ <a href="#toc">back to top</a> ]</div>